-At OIFB, you’ll receive a warm welcome, fresh produce and protein, much of it locally grown or raised, and foods that suit customers of all ages, ethnicities, and dietary requirements.
+At OIFB, you’ll receive a warm welcome, fresh produce and protein, much of it locally grown or raised, and foods that suit customers of all ages, ethnicities, and dietary requirements, at no charge.
 On first visit, customers are asked to register with their name and address and to self-declare that they meet the income qualification.
 No proof of citizenship, legal residency, or SSN is requested.
 Even a customer who prefers not to register receives food.

 INCOME - The pandemic revealed a long-overdue need.
 The Emergency Food Assistance Program (TEFAP) —a federal program that ensures that low-income Americans have access to food at no cost — raised its maximum income limit to 400% of poverty level.
 As a result, about half of Orcas Island residents qualify to receive free food at OIFB.
 Here are the guidelines: